 1. Iberostar Grand Packard

-Among a number of new, modern hotels to open in the heart of Havana within the last decade, Iberostar Grand Packard is our top pick among modern hotels in Havana.
+A number of new, modern hotels have opened in the heart of Havana within the last decade, and Iberostar Grand Packard is our top pick among them.
 Wedged between the Malecón sea wall and one of the city’s most beloved pedestrian thoroughfares, the Paseo del Prado, this gorgeous hotel offers luxury accommodations with easy access to the best of the city.

 The beautiful decor, spacious rooms, and friendly service at Iberostar Grand Packard set it apart from the rest for a luxurious but comfortable guest experience.
 While a stay at the Iberostar Grand Packard isn’t all-inclusive, it feels a bit like a city resort, with plenty of amenities for guests, like an intimate spa and great restaurants on the hotel’s first floor and upper levels.